Protect Your Skin from Harsh Winter Air

 Trying to stay healthy during the winter months means avoiding all sorts of obstacles.
-From colds to the flu, Old Man Winter brings a myriad of terrible treats that take their toll, especially to your skin.
-At the Dermatology Clinic, your trusted Salem dermatologist, we’re here to help protect your skin from the approaching winter weather.
+From colds to the flu, Old Man Winter brings a myriad of terrible threats that take their toll, especially to your skin.
+At Valley View Dermatology, your trusted Salem dermatologist, we’re here to help protect your skin from the approaching winter weather.

 If your skin has started to feel tight and dry or even flaky and itchy, then it has probably lost many of the vital oils it needs to stay moist and smooth.
 To help keep your skin feeling its best this winter season, try using these tips to treat some common issues.

 Everybody is susceptible to dry lips during the winter.
 To keep your puckers from puffing up, make sure to stay hydrated by drinking plenty of water and use a humidifier around the home.
 Also apply plenty of petroleum jelly or beeswax to keep your lips soft, and always use lip balm or lipstick that contains sunscreen whenever you go outside.
 Make sure you avoid spending too much time outside in the blustery wind, and never lick your lips, no matter how good it might temporarily feel.